Boss Packaging Solutions Ltd planning to raise up to Rs. 8.41 crore from public issue; IPO opens August 30 - www.lokmattimes.com

 The company supplies its products to industries such as edible oil, lubricants, chemicals, cosmetics, homecare, pharmaceuticals, viscous liquid, juices and dairy, agriculture and pesticides, food and ancillaries, cosmetic and toiletries, and distilleries and breweries.

-Company has well-equipped machine manufacturing facilities along with a registered office in Ahmedabad, Gujarat, India.
+Company has well-equipped machine manufacturing facilities along with registered office at Ahmedabad, Gujarat, India.

 Business Highlights:-